Abdurrkhmn/Abdurrkhmn/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=abdurrkhmn&label=Profile%20views&color=0e75b6&style=flat" alt="abdurrkhmn" /> </p>

-- 🌱 I am Master's student in Econ, Lol I have experience as a developer, However, Recently **I have become particularly fascinated by the application of AI in Statistics and Econometrics more 🌏📈!**
+- 🌱 I am Master's student in Econ, Lol I have experience as a developer, However, Recently **I have become particularly fascinated by the application of AI in machine learning through statistics and econometrics🌏📈!**

 - 👨‍💻 All of my coding projects are available at [github.com/Abdurrkhmn](https://github.com/Abdurrkhmn)